Ultraman Mebius: Film tie-ins

 A theatrical film, entitled Ultraman Mebius & Ultraman Brothers, was released in Japan on September 16, 2006.
 It takes place sometime after the end of episode 15 ("Phoenix's Fortress"), and is referenced in episode 24 ("Yapool's Rebirth").

 Home media

 In July 2020, Shout!
 Factory announced to have struck a multi-year deal with Alliance Entertainment and Mill Creek, with the blessings of Tsuburaya and Indigo, that granted them the exclusive SVOD and AVOD digital rights to the Ultra series and films (1,100 TV episodes and 20 films) acquired by Mill Creek the previous year.
 Ultraman Mebius, amongst other titles, will stream in the United States and Canada through Shout!
 Factory TV and Tokushoutsu.

-Mill Creek Entertainment released Ultraman Mebius in the United States on DVD May 24, 2022.
+Mill Creek Entertainment released Ultraman Mebius in the United States on DVD in May 24, 2022.

 Reception

 In the first half of airing, it struggled in terms of viewership due to the time shift from Ultraman Max.
 However, after the release of the Ultraman Mebius & Ultra Brothers movie, awareness of the series increased, and the viewership ratings reached their highest level since Ultraman Nexus, and toy sales at the end of the year were also strong.
 In particular, the episodes featuring the Ultra Brothers received support from a wide range of viewers, including not only the main target audience of children, but also parents and enthusiasts.
 However, overall toy sales in 2006 were 3.6 billion, lower than the sales of the previous two titles.